JDihlmann/moodlocator/README.md

 Here you will find everything you'll need to understand my Code.

-What you need to understand my code:
+This is what you need to understand my code:

 - Basic knowledge of Bluemix
 - HTML
 - CSS
-- Javascript
+- JavaScript
 - Node.js

 Do not be afraid when you are not a pro in programming, I'm neither.
-I provide some links in the end of the documentation, where I usually look things up, when I have an issue to understand some of these programming languages.
+I’ll provide some links in the end of the documentation, where I usually look things up, when I have an issue to understand some of these programming languages.
-If you have any questions , please to not hesitate to contact me!
+If you have any questions, please to not hesitate to contact me!